hellicott/codemanship/README.md

 - avoid repeated tests by parameterising
 - only create methods, classes, parameters when you need to
 - get back to working code as quickly as possible

+## Humpty Dumpty
+Try to write humpty dumpty as code.
+It should be easily readable.
+It should actually do something